Azure/Enterprise-Scale-for-AVS/BrownField/Addons/Jumpbox/README.md

 ## Introduction

 The AVS JumpBox deployment creates a secure Windows virtual machine with the necessary networking components to connect to and manage your Azure VMware Solution (AVS) Private Cloud.
-This deployment has been modernized to use **Azure Verified Modules (AVM)** for improved maintainability and best practices.
+This deployment uses [**Azure Verified Modules (AVM)**](https://azure.github.io/Azure-Verified-Modules/) for improved maintainability and best practices.

 ### What's Included: